sswam/allemande/bash/guidance-sh.md

 Only use echo for fixed text.
 Echo "$foo" is unreliable due to its options;
 use printf with a format string.

+The original coder was probably not an idiot.
+Be careful when "fixing" things.
+For example, never replace the use of a custom tool or library you don't know and can't see with new code that you think might be better than that unknown tool.

 We don't care about compatibility with older versions of bash, or other shells.

 Follow the principles from The Practice of Programming by Kernighan and Pike,